BlockEdenHQ/web-blockeden-home/blog/2023-04-15-optimism-architecture.md

 Optimism is an EVM equivalent, optimistic rollup protocol designed to scale Ethereum.
 Scaling Ethereum means increasing the number of useful transactions the Ethereum network can process.
 [Optimistic rollup](https://vitalik.ca/general/2021/01/05/rollup.html) is a layer 2 scalability technique which increases the computation & storage capacity of Ethereum without sacrificing security or decentralization.
 [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) is complete compliance with the state transition function described in the Ethereum yellow paper, the formal definition of the protocol.

+Optimistic rollup works by bundling multiple transactions into a single transaction, which is then verified by a smart contract on the Ethereum network.
+This process is called “rolling up” because the individual transactions are combined into a larger transaction that is submitted to the Ethereum network.
+The term “optimistic” refers to the fact that the system assumes that transactions are valid unless proven otherwise, which allows for faster and more efficient processing of transactions.

 ## Overall Architecture

 ![Optimism Architecture](https://tp-misc.b-cdn.net/blockeden/Optimism%20Architecture@2x%20(4).png "Optimism Architecture")